kubernetes/sig-release/release-team/role-handbooks/enhancements/README.md

 - Maintain the active status of Enhancements within [kubernetes/enhancements][k/enhancements]
 - Facilitate communication between Enhancement Owners, and SIG leadership, as necessary
-- Collate the major themes of the release, including but not limited to:
+- Collate the Release Highlights of the release, including but not limited to:
   - new enhancements
   - long-awaited enhancements
   - enhancements moving into GA